 After a series of four intensive workshops on portrait studio lighting, I was asked the question what makes a good portrait?
 My first response was to cite a cliché about the look in the eyes, perhaps capturing an intangible moment between subject and photographer.
 That may very well be, but practically speaking, it’s all about the lighting.
+The course at the Light Factory was lead by portrait photographer Herman Nicholson in Charlotte, NC.
+By default, Herman ended up being the model and the majority of the pictures are of him.

 The first class was a frenzy of different lighting setups and modifiers using Paul C. Buff’s Alien Bees B800 flash units and accessories including softboxes, octaboxes, umbrellas and reflectors.
 Using only one light at a time, we could see the impact of each different setup.
 I frantically tried to document each one by scratching notes and sketches in my notebook and taking the occasional iPhone pic.